elrodjosh96/Note-Taker/README.md

 ## Description
+Note Taker is a simply app built with backend languages such as Express.js and Node.
+This app is designed to allow a user to make new notes, edit those notes and even delete notes after they have finished that task.
 ## Installation
 First you want to run npm install.
 Then run node index.js.
 After you run this, go to your browser and type in http://localhost:3001.
 From there, you will be able to run the app!
 ## Usage